 This modern improv scrap quilt was a super quick make.
-The quilt top took me just two and half evenings to finish.
+The quilt top took me just two and a half evenings to finish.

 - Low volume fabric remnants (2 or 3 roughly a half metre large or less)